freesewing/markdown/dev/howtos/design/sprinkle-snippets/en.md

 </Note>

-Adding multiple snippets of the same time result in a lot of repetetive code.
+Adding multiple snippets at the same time results in a lot of repetitive code.

-Better to use the `sprikle` macro instead:
+Better to use the `sprinkle` macro instead:

 ```js
 macro('sprinkle', {